guidefari/here_hugo/content/note/app.md

 The idea is to get into a channel, share your intentions for the work session, and get to it.
 The feeling of immediate accountability is usually enough motivation to get going.

 You can share your screens for occasional comments, or switch on the camera for a more social & real time feel.
-Or just silently sit in a room with mic & camera off, and chatting at a regular cadence.
+Or just silently sit in a room with mic & camera off, and chatting at a variable cadence.

 ## When is this useful
 - When you and 1 or 2 teammates are feeling low on energy, or struggling to concentrate